TheThingsNetwork/docs/_content/devices/rak811-lora-module-breakout-board/device-firmware-setup.md

 ![Figure 6: Firmware Downloading](images/downloadfirmware.jpg)

-* OK, you have burned the firmware into RAK811 WisDuo LoRa Module successfully!
+* OK, you have burned the firmware into RAK811 LoRa® Breakout Module successfully!

 ![Figure 7: Firmware Download Complete](images/downloadcomplete.jpg)

 * "**Disconnect**” and close the “STM32CubeProgrammer” tool.
-Then, disconnect BOOT pin and VCC pin to let RAK811 WisDuo LoRa Module work in normal mode.
+Then, disconnect BOOT pin and VCC pin to let RAK811 LoRa® Breakout Module work in normal mode.
 * Pull out and reinsert the USB interface into your PC.
 If you have opened the serial port tool, you can see some content like this:

 ![Figure 8: Serial Boot](images/serialbootmode.jpg)

 Alright!
-You can now start burning the upgraded firmware into the RAK811 WisDuo LoRa Module.
+You can now start burning the upgraded firmware into the RAK811 LoRa® Breakout Module.